Alexandra Byrne

-Alexandra Byrne (born 1962) is an English costume designer.
+Alexandra Byrne (born 1962) is a British costume designer.
+She has received various accolades, including an Academy Award and a BAFTA Television Award, in addition to nominations for six BAFTA Film Awards and a Tony Award.
 Much of her career has focused on creating costumes for period dramas.
-These films include Persuasion (1995), Hamlet (1996), Elizabeth (1998), Finding Neverland (2004), The Phantom of the Opera (2004), Elizabeth: The Golden Age (2007), Mary Queen of Scots (2018), The Aeronauts (2019), and Emma.
+These films include Persuasion (1995), Hamlet (1996), Elizabeth (1998), its sequel Elizabeth: The Golden Age (2007), Finding Neverland (2004), The Phantom of the Opera (2004), Mary Queen of Scots (2018), The Aeronauts (2019), and Emma.
 (2020).
-Byrne's costume design work has earned her six Oscar nominations, and she won the award for Elizabeth: The Golden Age.

-Since 2011, Byrne has also designed the costumes for many films in the Marvel Cinematic Universe, including Thor (2011), The Avengers (2012), Guardians of the Galaxy (2014), Avengers: Age of Ultron (2015), and Doctor Strange (2016).
+Since 2011, Byrne has also designed the costumes for many films in the Marvel Cinematic Universe, including Thor (2011), The Avengers (2012), Guardians of the Galaxy (2014), Avengers: Age of Ultron (2015), Doctor Strange (2016), and The Fantastic Four: First Steps (2025).

 Life and career

 Early life

 Byrne was born in Hampshire, and grew up amidst many artistic influences.
 She was raised in Stratford-upon-Avon, where the Royal Shakespeare Company is based.
 She would later tell an interviewer that her career in theatre design was predestined, and she began by studying architecture with the intention of building sets in theatre.
 She encountered costume design when studying theatre design with the English National Opera.
 She later said, "I worked in the theatre for quite a few years, doing costume and set design.
 In England, it's very much both."
 She also trained with the Motley Theatre Design Course.

 Byrne oversaw scenery and costumes for the 1989 comedy play Some Americans Abroad.
 Her work earned her a Tony Award nomination for Best Scenic Design.
 Despite her success, she was unsure if she would focus on set design or costume design.
 She decided on the latter when she was working on a television project for the BBC's Shakespeare series.
 Byrne said, "I was assisting a costume designer who was fantastic with fabric.
 It was with her that I actually thought, 'This is what it's all about.
 This is what I want to do'".

 In 1993, Byrne created the costumes for all four parts of the TV serial The Buddha of Suburbia starring Naveen Andrews.
 For her costume work in the production, she received a nomination at the British Academy Television Awards.